Kirsten West: Godmother of Southern Rock

 These rare images capture the Allman Brothers’ first free concert at Piedmont Park.
 John Ogden’s opening essay in Hittin’ the Note looked back on this very day, describing the Brothers’ arrival as both a shock and a revelation; a new sound rising from the South that swept through the park with the force of history, community, and rebellion.

-From that first serialized article, the content only deepened.
+From that first serialized article, Hittin’ the Note’s content only deepened.
 Tom Dowd, the legendary producer, contributed a sprawling 9½-page memoir in his own words, reflecting on decades in the studio with the ABB.
 Recurring columns kept the ABB community connected — From Macon, GA, Where It All Began… provided regular GABBA updates, chronicling the preservation work of the fan-based Georgia Allman Brothers Band Association.

 Profiles of band members ran in depth, from two-part interviews with Warren Haynes and Allen Woody to a reflective piece by Kirsten herself, Inside the Elusive Mr. Betts, where she captured the more private side of Dickey Betts that most fans never glimpsed.
 Other issues paired interviews with reflections from fellow musicians, weaving in voices like Marc Quiñones, as well as outside contemporaries such as Lee Roy Parnell, Steve Earle, and many others.